surniaulula/wpsso/readme.txt

 = 3.48.9-dev.1 =

-(2017/12/12) Fixed an incorrect variable name to clear the shortened URL transient cache when saving a post.
+(2017/12/12) Fixed an incorrect URL variable name to clear the shortened URL cache when saving a post.

 = 3.48.8 =